marklogic/marklogic-docker/README.md

   MarkLogic_3n_vol2:
   MarkLogic_3n_vol3:
 ```
-7. Now redeploy the stack to rotate the secrets inside the container:
+7. Now redeploy the stack to rotate the secrets inside the container and use the new secrets files:
 ```
   $docker stack deploy -c marklogic-multi-centos_v2.yml mlstack
 ```
 Wait for all the containers to be updated.
-Secrets inside the containers under /run/secrets directory will be updated with new v2 secrets.
-MarkLogic cluster will still use the admin credentials set in the initial stack deployment from the v1 secrets.
+Secrets inside the containers under the /run/secrets directory will be updated with new v2 secrets.
+Note: The MarkLogic cluster will still use the admin credentials set in the initial stack deployment with the v1 secrets.

 ## Three node cluster setup on multiple VMs
 This next example shows how to create containers on separate VMs and connect them with each other using Docker Swarm.
 For more details on Docker Swarm, see https://docs.docker.com/engine/swarm/.
 All of the nodes inside the cluster must be part of the same network in order to communicate with each other.
 We use the overlay network that allows for container communication on separate hosts.
 For more information on overlay networks, please refer https://docs.docker.com/network/overlay/.